Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/docs/chapter1.md

 		(at the time of writing: v1.1.0)

 	Select `amq-cluster1` as the target namespace, and click '*Subscribe*'.

+	>**Be patient:** this action may take some time as OpenShift needs to pull the Operator's image from a remote repository.

 	This will trigger the operator's installation.
 To view the running pod execute: